Sulfur dioxide air quality designations

 - EPA designated the rest of Whatcom County as “attainment/unclassifiable.”

-* We received questions about why monitoring SO2 pollution near the aluminum smelter in Malaga was necessary, since the plant curtailed its operations starting in 2016-2017.
-Regulatory requirements do not allow us to postpone monitoring, and the facility may begin operating again (curtailment is different than closure and means the facility maintains its operational permits).
-At this time, the monitor near the facility shows that SO2 readings are well below the NAAQS.
+2 We received questions about why monitoring sulfur dioxide pollution near the aluminum smelter in Malaga was necessary, since the plant curtailed its operations in 2016-2017.
+Regulatory requirements do not allow us to postpone monitoring and the facility may begin operating again.
+(Curtailment is different than closure.
+It means the facility maintains its operational permits.)
+At this time, the monitor near the facility shows that sulfur dioxide readings are below national air quality standards.

 3 The nonattainment area is bounded by lines connecting the following UTM Coordinates (zone 10): Northwest Corner: 519671 5412272; Northeast Corner: 524091 5412261; Southwest Corner: 519671 5409010; Southeast Corner: 524111 5409044.